bitnom/vendorpy/README.md

 4. Generate a requirements.txt file with built-in packages pruned
 5. Set up the necessary virtual environments
 6. Vendor the required packages to src/vendor
+7. Automatically configure your wrangler.toml or wrangler.jsonc file

 Example output:
 ```